-If you want a hands-off approach to your investment portfolio, Betterment is for you.
+If you want a hands-off approach to your investment portfolio, and you’re looking for ways to save for multiple goals using investing, Betterment is for you.
 Here’s my Betterment review.

 Signing up for Betterment